M-arcus/cloudron-docs/docs/documentation/installation.md

 !!! note "Minimum Requirements"
     Cloudron requires atleast 1GB RAM, 20GB Disk space.
 Make sure the firewall does not block port 80 (http) and 443 (https).
-Cloudron does not support ARM.
+Cloudron does not support running on ARM, OpenVZ or LXC.

 !!! tip "Referral codes"
     [DigitalOcean](https://m.do.co/c/933831d60a1e),